 [Importing tables successful]

 Step 4: Create a new user

 Click the database named “ChurchInfo” from the list of databases provided in the left pane.
 Let’s create a new user and grant him privileges to manipulate the Database you just created.

 Click the Privileges tab and you will get the screen shown below.
 Once you are there enter a preferred username in the “User name” field under “Login Information”.
 Select “Local” from “Host” drop-down list.
 Type a password of your choice in the “Password” and “Retype” fields.
 For this example, I used “testuser” for user name and “trespass” for the password (avoid the inverted commas).
 But you can use anything of your choice.
 Then Under the section “Database for user” select “Grant all privileges on database ChurchInfo”

 Finally, under Global privileges select “check all” and hit the “Go” button found at the bottom of the screen.
 You just created a new user with Administrative privileges.

 [Create a new user and grant him administrative privileges]

 5. Install ChurchInfo

-Place the folder “ChurchInfo” in c:/wamp/www The folder and it’s content are “read only” by default.
+Place the folder “ChurchInfo” in, c:/wamp/www The folder and it’s content is “read only” by default.
 Remove this restriction to avoid hassles.
 Within the folder “ChurchInfo”, you’ll find a directory called “Include” containing a file named “Config.php”.
 The first statements in this file are the database connection parameters.
 Example:

 $sSERVERNAME = "localhost";